-In this article I will share some tips for writing SEO-optimized articles that will rank better with search engines.
+In this article, I will share some tips for writing SEO-optimized articles that will rank better in search engines.

-Every blog post is like a web page in terms of search engine ranking, and you can optimize each post with specific keywords for the search engines.
-There are several things that you should keep in mind in this regard, and we will be discussing them in this post.
+Every blog post is like a web page in terms of search engine ranking and you can optimize each post with specific keywords for search engines.

-Please note that in this post I will not be covering keyword research, though I will do so in a future post, as keyword research requires a detailed post of its own.
+Also note that in this post I will not be covering keyword research as keyword research requires a detailed post of its own.

 Writing SEO-Optimized Articles: